Feedback-limited Accretion: Variable Luminosity from Growing Planets: Feedback effect on the gap

-The effect of accretion on the density profile was shown by \cite{durman15}, using an equivalent prescription for the accretion rate.
-In their results the accretion deepened the gap carved by a planet, when compared with the non-accreting case.
-Our results in Figure \ref{FigFull_ProfileDensAcc} show the same behavior in the density profiles, for higher accretion fractions $f_\textrm{acc}$ more mass is removed, deepening the gap.
-When the accretion is turned off, the mass that would otherwise be accreted by the planet accumulates on the CPD.
-If the CPD is ``full", we expect the gas to go back to the coorbital region.
-In order to easily compare different models, we do not add the accreted material to the planet mass.
+The effect of accretion on the density profile was already studied by \cite{duermann15}, using an equivalent prescription for the accretion rate.
+In their results the accretion deepened the gap carved by a planet.
+Our azimuthally-averaged density profiles in Figure \ref{FigFull_ProfileDensAcc} show the same behaviour -- for higher accretion fractions $f_\textrm{acc}$ more mass is removed, deepening the gap.
+In order to directly compare different models, we do not add the accreted material to the planet mass.
 If that was the case, higher $f_\textrm{acc}$ would produce more massive planets, which in turn would carve even deeper gaps.

-More interesting is the effect of the feedback on the density profile.
-In the density residual map (Figure \ref{FigColor_Dens}) it can be seen that not only the CPD is depleted when the planet luminosity is considered, but also that the gap becomes more dense -- we will refer to this as ``partially refilled".
-This increase in the density not only happens in the regions that are immediately outside the Hill radius, but in the whole azimuthal range.
-In Figure \ref{FigFull_ProfileDensEff} we can see that for higher efficiencies $\epsilon$ the whole gap density is increased.
-The physical reason for this effect in not intuitive at all, but it was also seen in \cite{szulagyi17_Feedback}'s 3D simulations when switching the planet temperature.
-We will try to decompose it into the sum of partial effects that can be explained with our prior knowledge.